 Kicked out.
 That’s right; I got kicked out of the commune I had joined.
 I was told I had issues with privacy and property.
 They were correct.
 Other people randomly invading what I thought of as private space, my bed, was beyond my comfort zone.
 My guitar was my only real possession, and having it used without permission set me off.
 The third and final time I found Donnie with it, I refrained from putting his lights out.
 But, he walked funny for a while.
 So yes, I was asked to depart by the commune’s council—the best decision.

-As one of the few left who knew much about gardening, I left a deficit in the food raising knowledge base of the community.
+As one of the few left who knew much about gardening, I left a deficit in the food-raising knowledge base of the community.
 Most of my fellow communards had trouble recognizing a carrot grown in soil.
 Their primary contact with vegetables had been a grocery store produce aisle.

 My experience at the Internationale farm shoved me firmly into the camp of being a recovering anarchist.
 Not being one to hold my feeling in, I shared my opinions.
-At my favorite drinking establishment, the wise heads of the Harvard Gardens sagely nodded their heads in agreement.
+At my favorite drinking establishment, the wise heads of the Harvard Gardens sagely nodded in agreement.
 Visiting our table that evening was Sol.
-Sol was a veteran of the Spanish Civil War, an experienced community organizer, former communist, and a local ward heeler for the Democratic organization.
+Sol was a veteran of the Spanish Civil War, an experienced community organizer, a former communist, and a local ward heeler for the Democratic organization.
 After letting me blather on for a while, Sol looked up from what had to be his tenth beer and said to us, ” Listen, guys.
 Mao’s Little Red Book is all good and excellent, but hard work wins the day, not airy theory.
 To mangle Napoleon – Determination is to Doctrine as two to one.”